VinDuv/switch-arduino-controller/README.md

    be tested.
 (Note: DFU programming may also stop working once this program is flashed onto the Arduino, so you should not attempt it if you do not have access to an external programmer)
+ - A buzzer can be optionally attached between pins 2 and GND of the Arduino board, in order for the automation process to notify the user when something needs their attention.

 Required software
 -----------------